whodevrajverma/DBpred/README.md

 ## About the Research

 The specific identification of residues that contact DNA is a major challenge in structural biology and bioinformatics.
-DNARes utilizes deep learning to capture complex patterns within protein sequences that signify a propensity for DNA binding.
+DBpred utilizes deep learning to capture complex patterns within protein sequences that signify a propensity for DNA binding.

 * **Training Dataset:** The models were trained on a large-scale dataset of **646 DNA-binding proteins**, containing 15,636 DNA-interacting and 298,503 non-interacting residues.
 * **Evaluation:** The performance was rigorously validated on an independent dataset of 46 proteins, ensuring the model generalizes well to proteins with low sequence similarity (<30%) to the training set.